lewsid/dinkly/README.md

 3. Pull down the most recent version of Dinkly: `git pull dinkly master`.

 4. Run `git status` and pay special attention to files that are listed as `both modified`.
-Inspect these files and clean up any conflicts.
+Things will probably look pretty messy.
+It's okay.

+5. Copy and paste (and replace) the following folders from your backup into your project:

+  - `apps/admin`
+  - `apps/frontend`
+  - `apps/api`
+  - `apps/error`
+  - `classes/models/custom`
+  - `config/fixtures`
+  - `config/schemas`
+  - `plugins/*` (only if you use or have overriden anything prior to the upgrade)

-5. Add and then commit your changes to your repo.
+5. Add and then commit your changes to your project's repository.

 License